 | WHAT WE DO |

-In our creative projects we are not trying to make the next statement in one or another artistic field.
+In our artistic projects we are not trying to make the next statement in one or another artistic field.
 What interests us is the liberation of internal capacities through the play of creativity, the possibility to go one’s own way, to sculpt one’s own life into an artwork of an ever-changing form.
 These projects are our means to connect with the world around.
 Click here to continue reading about our view on arts practice.

 | PROJECTS FOR KIDS & TEENS |

 We offer creative projects for children and young people of different ages based on learning through experience, interdisciplinary connections, collaborative interaction, diversity of forms of expression, as well as movement and embodied awareness being an integral part of creative processes.
 We want to give children and youngsters different tools to find ways to express themselves, to explore new ideas following their natural curiosity, to develop confidence to experiment and create their reality.

 | WORKSHOPS FOR ADULTS |

 We believe that inner creative powers of individuals have the capacity to advance the present structures of their life.
 Sharing the perspective of Joseph Beuys we too are convinced that art and creativity have the potential to invite us deeper and more fully into life, to become more real and joyful, and ultimately to develop our willpower to shape our world into the one we would delight living in.

 | ARTISTIC PROJECTS |